-AP Chemistry is a college level chemistry course with rigorous labs and chemical problem solving.
-Successful completion of a high school level Chemistry class is required as a prerequisite for AP Chemistry.
+AP Chemistry is a college level chemistry course equivalent to two semesters of General Chemistry, and involves rigorous labs and chemical problem solving.
+Successful completion of an Honors Level Chemistry class is required as a prerequisite for AP Chemistry.
 Students in AP Chemistry will review some content from Honors Chemistry from a more sophisticated perspective and will also study more advanced topics such as kinetics, equilibrium, and electrochemistry.
-Work in the lab will be a regular part of lessons, and students will keep a lab notebook to record their data and analysis.
+Work in the lab will be a regular part of the lessons, and students will keep a lab notebook to record their data and analysis.
 Time spent outside of class is required.
 College credit may be earned through the AP exam.

-Prerequisite: Chemistry Honors
+Prerequisite: Chemistry Honors Credit: 1.5 Science Core